Extraltodeus/multi-subject-render/README.md

-Made as a script for the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repository.
 # waifu-harem-diffusion
 Generate entire harems of waifus using stable diffusion easily!

+Made as a script for the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repository.

 ![00157-1355719032-DDIM-64-7 5-579c005f-20221123190321](https://user-images.githubusercontent.com/15731540/203708003-9cbe7695-f512-4d7c-9cbb-54f8d6cb17f0.png)

 <sub>_Kyaaaaaaaaaaaaaaaaa!_</sub>

+## Installation

+- Run that command from the webui directory :

+>git clone https://github.com/isl-org/MiDaS.git repositories/midas

+- Copy the two scripts from this repository into your scripts folder.

 ## The look